7 (Beach House album)

-7 is the seventh studio album by American dream pop band Beach House, released on May 11, 2018, through Sub Pop and Bella Union.
-It follows the B-Sides and Rarities compilation album released in 2017, which served as a proverbial "cleaning out the closet" to pave the way for a new creative process.
+7 is the seventh studio album by American dream pop duo Beach House, released on May 11, 2018, through Sub Pop and Bella Union.
+It follows the B-Sides and Rarities compilation album released in 2017, which allowed them "clean out the closet" to pave the way for a new creative process.

 The album saw the group departing from longtime producer Chris Coady and instead collaborating with Sonic Boom, whilst not having a producer "in the traditional sense".
 The recording of the album lasted over eleven months, as opposed to the speedy process of previous efforts, beginning in the duo's home studio in Baltimore and finishing at Carriage House and Palmetto Studio.
 7 received acclaim from music critics, who praised the adventurous nature of the record and the consistency of the band, with some calling it the duo's best album to date.

-Five singles were released from the album: "Lemon Glow", "Dive", "Dark Spring", "Black Car", and "Lose Your Smile".
+To support the album, the duo released its four pre-release singles—"Lemon Glow", "Dive", "Dark Spring" and "Black Car"—which were released from February to May 2018.
+"Lose Your Smile" was later released as a physical single, with outtake "Alien" as its B-side.
+They also released an accompanying album visualizer.

-Background and recording
+Background

-Beach House released the B-Sides and Rarities compilation album in 2017, which served as a proverbial "cleaning out the closet" to pave the way for a new creative process.
-Unlike with previous records, Beach House took their time with the recording process of 7.
-Instead of one long studio session, they recorded when inspired by batches of songs, which resulted in five mini-sessions over the course of eleven months throughout 2017.
-All of the songs on the album began in the duo's home studio in Baltimore called Apple Orchard Studios, and were finished at Carriage House in Stamford, CT, with "Lose Your Smile" and "Woo" being recorded at Palmetto Studio in Los Angeles.

-The band stated that their goal throughout the recording process of the album was "rebirth and rejuvenation," continuing: "We wanted to rethink old methods and shed some self-imposed limitations.
-In the past, we often limited our writing to parts that we could perform live.
-On 7, we decided to follow whatever came naturally.
-As a result, there are some songs with no guitar, and some without keyboard.
-There are songs with layers and production that we could never recreate live, and that is exciting to us.
-Basically, we let our creative moods, instead of instrumentation, dictate the album's feel."

-The band also stated that 7 did not have a producer in the traditional sense, which let the ideas drive the creativity and not any one person's creative process.
-The band's touring drummer since 2016, James Barone, played on the entire record.
-They also worked with Peter Kember, known by the stage name Sonic Boom, who helped "in the shedding of conventions and in helping to keep the songs alive, fresh and protected from the destructive forces of recording studio over-production/over-perfection."
+In 2015, Beach House released their fifth studio album Depression Cherry, which marked the band's return to simpler arrangements and minimalist production.
+The album debuted at number eight on the US Billboard 200, selling 27,000 copies in its first week, becoming their second top-10 entry on the chart.
+On October 7, 2015, about two months after its release, they announced their sixth studio album Thank Your Lucky Stars, which was stated to be a follow-up, but not a companion, to Depression Cherry or a "surprise or B-sides".

+In January 2017, the band announced that they were preparing a compilation album consisting of B-sides and rare tracks.
+This idea came when the band had realized the amount of non-album songs that were made over the years of their career, and how hard it was to find and hear many of them.
+The compilation album, which was titled B-Sides and Rarities and was released on June 30, 2017, allowed them to "clean out the closet" to pave the way for a new creative process.
+While touring throughout 2017, guitarist Alex Scally stated that they were steadily developing new material.